open-webrtc-toolkit/owt-client-javascript/test/p2pInteractionTest/README.md

 -------------------
 (If you run this test for the first time, please run 'npm install' to download necessary libs)
 1. Start lock server: import java project under 'netty' package and run Test.java.
     This will start a socket.io server under port 9092.
+Additionally, there's a 'LockServerHtmlClient' provided under path 'netty/src'.
+You can open Client.html to watch the lock signals(Lock server will resend the latest lock it has received).
 2. Start a p2p server and change the 'serverIP' field  in test case files(test-peerwn-user*.js).
 3. Run 'karma start <testclient*.conf.js>' to start the karma(every time you change your source code or files, this command should be runned). e.g.
     ~~~~~~~~~~~~~~~~~~~{cmd}